 This longitudinal division of serviced and servicing spaces is maintained along the full length of pierresvives.
 The front of the building contains all the public functions of each institution, linked by a linear lobby with an exhibition space in the centre.
 Above this connective ground level, the three institutions remain strictly separated, each with its own core for internal vertical circulation.
 On arrival at the main entrance, visitors are directed from the lobby to the educational spaces of the archives on ground level; or via lifts and escalator to the main public artery on level one.
 This artery is articulated all along the facades as a recessed glass strip, with the reading rooms of the archive and library are immediately accessible.
 Central in this artery and therefore located at the heart of the building, are the main public facilities shared between the three institutions: the auditorium and meeting rooms.
 These important public spaces form the primary central volume of the grand cantilevering canopy above the entrance.’

-related topics: architecture France Montpellier . architecture in France . architecture-completed . cultural-library . infrastructure-sports .
+related topics: architecture France Montpellier . architecture in France . architecture-completed . cultural buildings: library . infrastructure-sports .
 UK architects .
 Zaha Hadid .
 ARCHITECTURAL COMPETITION ENTRIES .
 ARCHITECTURE .
 BUILDING COMPONENTS .
 CULTURAL ARCHITECTURE .
 ELEMENTS: FACADE .
 ELEMENTS: WINDOW .
 FEATURED: CUTTING EDGE .
 LEISURE ARCHITECTURE .
 PROJECT LIST .
 SUSTAINABLE ARCHITECTURE